robotman2412/pax-graphics/docs/README.md

 ![And a red circle](images/getting_started_i_circle.jpg "And a red circle")

 Text is a bit more complicated, because you get to pick a font.
 However, you can pick any font for now.
-We'll go with the default (and currently only font) "7x9".<br>
+We'll go with `pax_font_sky_mono`.<br>
 It's point size is 9, which means that a text size of 9 is it's normal look.
-We'll pick 18.<br>
+We'll pick 18 for readability.<br>
 The [`pax_draw_text`](#api-reference-text) method is used to draw text.
 It accepts a font, a point size, a top left corner position and the text to draw:
 ```c